 U.S. Court of Appeals for pro se

-MSPB final decision in a "mixed cases" may be split and appealed both to the federal circuit Court of Appeals in Washington DC (for otherwise appealable actions without EEO components) and to U.S. District Court within the appropriate jurisdictional district nationwide (for EEO claims only).
+MSPB final decision in a "mixed cases" may be split and appealed to U.S. Circuit Court of Appeals for Federal Circuit in Washington DC (for review of otherwise appealable actions only with exclusion of discrimination claims) and to federal District Courts within appropriate jurisdictional regions nationwide (for review of discrimination claims only).

-If a final decision from MSPB includes decision on EEO claims in a "mixed case," and if it is appealed in its entirety to the Federal Circuit Court of Appeals (without abandoning the EEO claims), it will be dismissed for lack of jurisdiction; because the Federal Circuit Court of Appeals lacks jurisdiction to review the EEO claims.
-Such jurisdiction properly belongs to U.S. District Courts, whose decisions can be appealed further to the U.S. Circuit Court of Appeals within the appropriate jurisdictional region nationwide.
+If a final decision from MSPB includes decision on EEO claims in a "mixed case," and if it is appealed in its entirety to U.S. Circuit Court of Appeals for Federal Circuit (without abandoning the EEO claims therein); the appeal will be dismissed for lack of jurisdiction.
+Because U.S. Circuit Court of Appeals for Federal Circuit lacks jurisdiction to review the EEO claims.
+Such jurisdiction properly belongs to U.S. District Courts, whose decisions can be appealed to U.S. Circuit Court of Appeals within the appropriate jurisdictional regions nationwide.

 See below for more details.